Teenagers Embrace JUUL, Saying It's Discreet Enough To Vape In Class

 Devices like these might be introducing a new generation of teenagers to nicotine addiction and leading some vapers to take up smoking tobacco cigarettes, a study out in Pediatrics on Monday suggests.
 That would buck a national trend of teens drifting away from certain risky behaviors like drugs, alcohol and unprotected sex.

 The Pediatrics study asked 808 students in three Connecticut high schools each year between 2013 and 2015 if they used e-cigarettes or tobacco cigarettes in the last month.
-The first year, 8.9 percent of students used a vape pen and 4.8 percent of students smoked cigarettes in the last month. "[People] who used e-cigarettes were 7 times more likely to smoke cigarettes by the second survey, and almost 4 times more likely by the third survey," says Krysten Boyd, a research scientist at Yale School of Medicine and lead author on the study.
+The first year, 8.9 percent of students used a vape pen and 4.8 percent of students smoked cigarettes in the last month. "[People] who used e-cigarettes were 7 times more likely to smoke cigarettes by the second survey, and almost 4 times more likely by the third survey," says Krysten Bold, an associate research scientist at Yale School of Medicine and lead author on the study.
 The third year of the study, 14.5 students had used a vape pen in the previous month, and 8.5 student smoked cigarettes.
 (JUUL didn't enter the market until 2015.)

 y’all this kid came into my 7th period to get a juul and we all started laughing when he left so the teacher was really confused and we go “that’s drug paraphernalia” and he RAN OUT THE DOOR AFTER THE KID— brianna (@hyphybriannaa) December 2, 2017